hass-hmueller01/addon-sml-homa/sml-homa/DOCS.md

 INFO: Found UART device: 10c4:ea60 - CP2104 USB to UART Bridge Controller, S/N 12345678 at /dev/ttyUSB0
 ```

-Here you can copy paste the serial number (remember to clean the TTY device).
-That way the addon will find the correct device at startup no matter what `/dev/ttyUSBx` it gets.
+Here you can copy paste the serial number (remember to remove the TTY device).
+That way the add-on will find the correct device at startup no matter what `/dev/ttyUSBx` it gets.

-The addon supports the internal (Home Assistant) or an external MQTT broker.
-If you like to configure an external MQTT broker you'll find these settings if you activate _"Show unused optional configuration options"_.
+The add-on supports the internal (Home Assistant) or an external MQTT broker.
+To configure the external MQTT broker you have to activate the _"Show unused optional configuration options"_.

 You can modify the topic's `<systemID>` by setting _"HomA System ID"_.